kernoelpanic/smartenv/setup/environment/general_info/README.md

 **Note:**
 Just in case that murphy's law manifests itself, also keep track of an description (in markdown or as plain text file) of how you solved the challenges as a backup and as a reminder for you in case you have to "replay" your solutions on a newly initialized blockchain instance.
 You can keep the description very short and informal consisting mainly of commands and source code dumps.

+---

+All your challenges can award you with `100` *EveCoins* max. (`30*3 + 10`), including your initial funds you can get more than `100` *EveCoins*.

+Grading is done by counting the *EveCoins* in your *external account*:
+1. More than 80 *EveCoins* on your external account
+    - and at least 4 personalized contracts exploited such that they have 0 funds
+2. More than 70 *EveCoins* on your external account
+    - and at least 3 personalized contracts exploited such that they have 0 funds
+3. More than 60 *EveCoins* on your external account
+    - and at least 2 personalized contracts exploited such that they have 0 funds
+4. More than 50 *EveCoins* on your external account
+    - and at least 2 personalized contracts exploited such that they have 0 funds